 Jostens Renaissance is a process that encourages academic excellence, improvement, and citizenship.
 It is the first and only national education-focused program created to recognize and reward the academic achievements of students.
 At Oakdale High School, students are able to earn a Renaissance card quarterly for their academic performance or improvement.
-Renaissance card levels are tiered and each offer different levels of rewards from classroom teachers and school spirit incentives.
+Renaissance card levels are tiered and each offer different levels of rewards from classroom teachers and from the community.
+Renaissance students also receive a school t-shirt and Platinum Card holders get reimbursed for their SAT or ACT college entrance exams.
 Card levels: Platinum Card = 4.0 or higher, Gold Card = 3.0-3.99, Red Card = 2.0-2.99 (no F's or Unsat.
-Citizenship).
+Citizenship), and the White Card is awarded to students with a .5 increase in GPA.
+The OHS Academic Boosters, the Oakdale Educational Foundation and the Oakdale Joint Unified School District fund the Renaissance program.